SerhiiButryk/Notes/README.md

 This application is developed for keeping and accessing all your notes securely on a device.
 The app encryptes your notes before saving it to storage.
 So, it couldn't be extracted and read easily.
-The app protects data with authentication and it provides simple interface for use.
+The app protects data with authentication
+Also it provides simple and beautiful interface.

 # Get on Google Play